 However, in cases where Strattera withdrawal does occur, symptoms can last anywhere from a few days to a few weeks.
 Some major factors that affect the nature and duration of Strattera withdrawal include dosage, frequency of use, duration of use, and the individual’s overall health.

 Because most ADHD medications are addictive, it’s common for people to wonder whether Strattera has any potential for dependency.
 However, since Strattera is a non-stimulant drug, it does not produce any feelings of euphoria or well-being as other stimulants would, meaning it does not produce a high.

 Also, considering dopamine’s role in addiction, this medication does not currently have a known risk for addiction.
 Strattera is also not scheduled as a controlled substance in the U.S., meaning it is not recognized to have a potential for abuse or addiction by the Drug Enforcement Agency (DEA).

 This further supports the unlikeliness of physical dependence on Strattera.
 However, tolerance is possible.
 If a person takes Strattera in higher doses or for longer periods than prescribed, the individual may eventually become accustomed to its effects and eventually require a higher dose to experience them.

 Drug-taking behavior like that mentioned above can increase the risk of overdose.
 What’s more, prescription drugs that are not necessarily addictive can act as gateway drugs when abused.
 In other words, a person who abuses Strattera to get high may turn to more addictive and hardcore medications or illicit substances instead.

 Strattera (Atomoxetine) Withdrawal Treatment

-If you or someone you know is battling an addiction to a prescription drug, our Massachusetts inpatient drug rehab can help.
-Call Clearbrook Treatment Centers today at 570-536-9621 to learn more about our addiction treatment or residential mental health care.
+If you or someone you know is battling an addiction to a prescription drug, call Clearbrook Treatment Centers today at 570-536-9621 or contact us online to learn more about our substance abuse programs.